 Between the constant feedings, dirty diapers, and that growing pile of laundry that’s threatening to establish itself as your home’s overlord, you just aren’t getting enough of that sweet (oh-so-sweet) sleep you want.

 By now you’re probably rolling your tired eyes and grumbling, “Tell me something I don’t know,” but hang in there, moms and dads.
-We have five simple strategies new parents can use to improve their sleep.
+We've got 5 simple strategies new parents can use to improve their sleep.

 Posted: February 12, 2018||Tags: sleeping with a newborn , parenting and relationships , new parents , new moms and sleep deprivation , marriage and parenting , healthy relationships , getting enough rest with a newborn , couples becoming parents|